openstack/ceilometer/doc/source/architecture.rst

    double: database; architecture
    double: API; architecture

-There are 4 basic components to the system:
+There are 5 basic components to the system:

-1. An :term:`agent` runs on each compute node and polls for resource utilization statistics.
+1. An :term:`compute agent` runs on each compute node and polls for resource utilization statistics.
 There may be other types of agents in the future, but for now we will focus on creating the compute agent.

+2. An :term:`central agent` runs on a central management server to poll for resource utilization statistics for resources not tied to instances or compute nodes.

-2. The :term:`collector` runs on one or more central management servers to monitor the message queues (for notifications and for metering data coming from the agent).
+3. The :term:`collector` runs on one or more central management servers to monitor the message queues (for notifications and for metering data coming from the agent).
 Notification messages are processed and turned into metering messages and sent back out onto the message bus using the appropriate topic.
 Metering messages are written to the data store without modification.

-3. The :term:`data store` is a database capable of handling concurrent writes (from one or more collector instances) and reads (from the API server).
+4. The :term:`data store` is a database capable of handling concurrent writes (from one or more collector instances) and reads (from the API server).

-4. The :term:`API server` runs on one or more central management servers to provide access to the data from the data store.
+5. The :term:`API server` runs on one or more central management servers to provide access to the data from the data store.
 See EfficientMetering#API for details.